 This Modification Proposal allows for the application of negative interest to be applied to all credit balances held with the SEM Bank.
-Proposer confirmed that the SEM bank services will be going for tender in the next 3 months and this matter would be specifically addressed within that tender scope.
+Proposer confirmed that the SEM bank services will be going for tender and that the new SEM Bank should be in place in the next 3 months and this matter would be specifically addressed within that tender scope.
 Generator Member queried how interests would be applied in order to allow accounts to be replenished.
 Proposer confirmed that this would be completed on a quarterly basis and Participants would be informed through standard credit processes.

 Supplier Member queried possible impact on UK accounts in terms of what would happen if the Bank of England also applied negative interests.
 It was confirmed that negative rates would be charged on sterling accounts also if this was the case.
 The Committee were satisfied to proceed to a Vote.